-If you paid for Concierge Class, there is section all the way in the back corner.
+If you paid for Concierge Class, there is a section in the back corner.
 We almost missed the sign.
-Make sure to look for it or else you’ll miss out on “priority check-in”.
+Make sure to look for it, or else you’ll miss out on “priority check-in.”

-Just because you have priority check-in, it doesn’t mean you will get through security first or even have a special check-in line after security.
-You will be on the same line everyone else.
-In order to truly get special treatment, book a suite!
+Having priority check-in doesn’t mean you will get through security first or even have a special check-in line after security.
+You will be on the same line as everyone else.
+To truly get special treatment, book a suite!

-What we found that the only plus was getting on the ship before everyone else.
+We found the only plus was getting on the ship before everyone else.

-Priority disembarkation was included, and yet, we didn’t disembark until after 9:30 AM.
-We were out of our rooms at 8 AM.
-What time did they assign to us?
-The last ones off the ship.
+Priority disembarkation was included, yet we didn’t disembark until after 9:30 AM.
+We were out of our rooms at 8 AM—the last ones off the ship.

 The trick to getting off early with any cruise line is to hold on to your luggage the night before and disembark with it.

 We upgraded to Concierge Class a few days before the final payment was due.
-It was a very spur of the moment decision and I didn’t get to choose my balcony cabin.
-There was only one Concierge Veranda Cabin left # 12147 located on deck 12, aft portside.
+It was a very spur-of-the-moment decision, and we didn’t get to choose my balcony cabin.

-First, I’ll start with the negative parts of the room.
+First, let’s start with the negative parts of the room.

-I was told there would be no obstructions.
+We were told there would be no obstructions.
 Yet, there is a slight obstruction.
-Nothing terrible but it did make it difficult to take pictures from the cabin.
+Nothing terrible, but it made taking pictures from the cabin difficult.

 We loved that the room was updated with the modern Edge design.
 The couch was brand new.
 The balcony was a room with seats that reclined.
-No footstools, but there was a nice little table you can set your morning coffee on.
+There was no footstool, but a nice little table on which you could set your morning coffee.

 Not to me.
 If the difference in rate is exponentially high compared to the standard balcony cabin, it is not worth it.

-That extra $300-$400 spent per person is not worth robes in your room, small afternoon snacks or the personalized concierge service that is only looking to book dinner reservations that you can easily do yourself.
+That extra $300-$400 spent per person is not worth the robes in your room, small afternoon snacks, or the personalized concierge service only looking to book dinner reservations you can easily do yourself.

 Celebrity Cruises is set to transform the industry with the unveiling of THE CELEBRITY REVOLUTION, a more than $500-million reimagining of the fleet in partnership with more than 500 leading architects, designers, and engineers designed to bring the rest of the brand’s award-winning fleet to the Edge.Celebrity Cruises Press Center

-The crew supposedly was working on updating furniture and other details of the rooms during the sailings.
+The crew was supposedly working on updating the rooms’ furniture and other details during the sailings.